m_ke 6 months ago

 Previously when Amazon lost or damaged items in their warehouses, they would reimburse sellers the full sales price.
 Starting March 2025, Amazon will only reimburse the manufacturing cost of lost or damaged items.
 Sellers have to either accept Amazon's estimated manufacturing cost or provide documentation of their actual manufacturing costs.

-• ActionHank an hour ago
+• ActionHank 6 months ago

 This is brutal.